Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Theory

-In everything that follows, the alchemical coupling parameter $\lambda\in [0,1]$ corresponds to a scaling by $\lambda$ of some bonded or non-bonded interactions between predefined group of atoms.
-Well-defined physical Hamiltonians are then associated to $\lambda$ values $0$ and $1$, such as two chemical states of a portion of the system in the context of relative free energy simulation, or coupled/uncoupled non-bonded interactions in the context of absolute free energies of interaction.
-When $0 < \lambda < 1$, the associated Hamiltonian parameterized by $\lambda$ is an unphysical intermediate between the Hamiltonians describing the end points.
+In everything that follows, the alchemical coupling parameter $\lambda\in [0,1]$ corresponds to scaling by $\lambda$ of some bonded or non-bonded interactions between predefined groups of atoms.
+Well-defined physical Hamiltonians are then associated with $\lambda$ values $0$ and $1$, such as two chemical states of a portion of the system in the context of relative free energy simulation, or coupled/uncoupled non-bonded interactions in the context of absolute free energies of interaction.
+When $0 < \lambda < 1$, the associated Hamiltonian parameterized by $\lambda$ is an unphysical intermediate between the Hamiltonians describing the end-points.
 Evaluating the free energy change along this unphysical alchemical route is at the core of alchemical free energy methods.